jfcabana/omg_dosimetry/docs/source/installation.rst

 I know Python
 =============

-It is recommended to create an environment and install OMG Dosimetry using conda.
+Python best practices recommend creating separate virtual environments for your different applications, to avoid dependency version conflicts.
-For example, open a command line terminal and run the following commands:
+The following procedure walks you through installing a dedicated Python environment for OMG Dosimetry using conda.

 .. code-block:: bash